radams15/CircuitTesterDocs/Implementation/docs/stage4.md

 # Stage 4 - Main Window (Merge Stages 2&3)

-This was my first merge, adding the settings window and the graphics scene together.
+This was my first merge, adding the settings window and the graphics scene together, and so is still part of the main window from the design phase.

 I added the ability to draw lines between components, the ability to add components, and the ability to alter the settings of components.